 With over 30 years of professional experience, the newly appointed Schmidt brings an ample trajectory leading the financial growth and expansion of international companies.
 This includes having served as Head of Shared Services at Lufthansa, where he led the planning, creation and start-up of the Global Business Services company to provide financial and accounting services to Lufthansa branches in the Americas.
 Additionally, Rolando has served as Chief Financial Officer for Bertling Logistics, a Global Logistics Freight Forwarder & Shipping Company.

 President and CEO of Pro Mujer, Maria Cavalcanti, commented, “Camilo concludes his tenure as our CFO having made an indelible contribution to Pro Mujer.
 We are grateful for his leadership and vision, and look forward to his continued involvement as a member of our Board of Directors.
 At the same time, we are excited to welcome Rolando to the Pro Mujer team.
 His wealth of experience in finance and administration will be a valuable addition, including his experience in the creation of shared services, of particular key strategic importance for Pro Mujer as we continue to focus on scaling our services and sustainably expanding across the Latin American region.”

 Reporting to the President and CEO, Schmidt will be responsible for overseeing the organization’s financial operations, investments and shared services areas.
-Schmidt will work closely with Marisol Fernandez, Pro Mujer’s Global Financial Services Director, who will be leading Pro Mujer’s current financial services areas in Argentina, Bolivia, Nicaragua, Mexico and Perú which together manage a portfolio over USD $120 million.
+Schmidt will work closely with Marisol Fernandez, Pro Mujer’s Global Financial Services Director, who will be leading Pro Mujer’s current financial services areas in Argentina, Bolivia, Nicaragua, and Mexico, which together manage a portfolio over USD $120 million.

 About Pro Mujer: